 Other Frugal Resources on the Web

-- One of my favorite bloggers who will teach you to get out of debt and stay that way is Stacy Myers of Stacy Makes Cents.
+- One of my favorite bloggers who will teach you to get out of debt and stay that way is Stacy Myers of Stacy Makes Cents (link no longer available).
 Her first eBook, Crock On!, is truly one of my most-used cookbooks, and I’m ready to dig into her second book, Keep Crockin’, hot off the presses!

 - I wrote a post at Green Your Way about 9 Ways to Cook with Garbage that will help you reduce your food waste and have fun with it!